microsoft/presidio-research/docs/span_matching_strategies.md

     - Prediction: [PERSON, LOCATION, PERSON]
     - PERSON IoU = 0.67, LOCATION IoU = 0.33
     - If threshold = 0.5: PERSON is a match but wrong type for LOCATION portion
-    - Result: Both type mismatch and partial match errors
+    - Result: TP for PERSON, FP for LOCATION

 ## Real-world Examples